uber-go/mock/README.md

 - `-typed`: Generate Type-safe 'Return', 'Do', 'DoAndReturn' function. (default false)

+- `-exclude_interfaces`: Comma-separated names of interfaces to be excluded

 For an example of the use of `mockgen`, see the `sample/` directory.
 In simple cases, you will need only the `-source` flag.